swiftlang/swift-evolution/proposals/0289-function-builders.md

 }
 ```

 When a `View`-conforming type defines its `body`, the `@ViewBuilder` attribute is inferred from the protocol requirement it satisfies, implicitly applying the function builder transform.
-This inferred occurs unless:
+This inference occurs unless:
 * The function or property already has a function builder attribute explicitly written on it, or
 * The body of the function or property getter contains an explicit `return` statement.